Natural Actor-Critic Converges Globally for Hierarchical Linear Quadratic Regulator: Hierarchical Mean-Field Multi-Agent Reinforcement Learning

 \end{definition}

 We remark that the state-action pairs of the auxiliary systems are induced by the state-action pairs of the original system through coordinate transformation, as is shown in Definition \ref{coor_trans}.
-The costs of the auxiliary systems are calculated with costs of the original system, as is shown in Definition \ref{cost_functions}, and in Section~\ref{Hierarchical_LQR} we show that they can be calculated directly by matrix computation in the LQR setting.
-However, the policies are defined in the auxiliary systems.
-After choosing actions with the states and policies of the auxiliary systems, we can recover the states and policies of the original system, and proceed with its transition dynamics.
+The costs of the auxiliary systems are calculated with costs of the original system, as is shown in Definition \ref{cost_functions}.
+In the LQR problem, the costs of the auxiliary systems can be calculated directly using matrix computation.
+See Proposition~\ref{lemma:decpl}.
+On the other hand, the policies are defined in the auxiliary systems.
+After choosing actions with the states and policies of the auxiliary system, we can recover the states and policies of the original system and proceed with its transition dynamics.